Mobirise Web Builder

 • 1958

-Company founder passed away, and Barney B. Holland was elected President of the Company.
+The Company's founder passes away, and Barney B. Holland is elected President.

 • 1960

-The Company made its initial foray into the first generation of the fuel management business with “key-lock” fuel systems.
+The Company makes its initial foray into the first generation of the fuel management business with “key-lock” fuel systems.

 • 1964

-The Company built United Service Center, a major Texaco truck center with Mack Truck, Cummins Diesel, and Thermo-King facilities on site in Fort Worth TX and a smaller truck center in Arlington, TX.
+The Company builds United Service Center, a major Texaco truck center with Mack Trucks, Cummins Sales & Services, and Thermo-King facilities on site.
+He also organizes the National Bank of Texas at Fort Worth and leases it land in the USC development.

 • 1972

-Barney B. Holland died at the age of 52.
-K. M. Gragg is elected President of the company.
+Barney B. Holland dies at the age of 52.
+K. M. Gragg is elected President.

 • 1980

-The Company was a typical, mid-sized, family-operated Texaco wholesaler that supplied 100 TEXACO stations and hundreds of commercial accounts with its fleet of trucks.
+The Company is a typical, family-operated Texaco wholesaler that supplies some 100 Texaco stations and hundreds of commercial accounts.

 • 1981

-K. M. Gragg retired and J. Walker Holland was elected president of the Company.
-The Barney Holland Oil Company acquired its first Gascard franchise in Tarrant County.
+K. M. Gragg retires and J. Walker Holland is elected president.
+The Company acquires its first Gascard franchise.

 • 1986

-Gascard, Inc. was acquired by five franchisees including some of Barney Holland Oil Company's shareholders.
+Gascard, Inc. is acquired by five franchisees including some of the Company's shareholders.

 • 1991